phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

     - Popping the task from the front of the `task_queue`.
     - Creating a `RawWaker` for the task, converting it to a [`Waker`] instance, and then creating a [`Context`] instance from it.
     - Calling the [`poll`] method on the future of the task, using the `Context` we just created.
-    - Since the `example_task` does not wait for anything, it can directly run til its end on the first `poll` call.
+    - Since the `example_task` does not wait for anything, it can directly run till its end on the first `poll` call.
 This is where the _"async number: 42"_ line is printed.
     - Since the `example_task` directly returns `Poll::Ready`, it is not added back to the task queue.
 - The `run` method returns after the `task_queue` becomes empty.
 The execution of our `kernel_main` function continues and the _"It did not crash!"_ message is printed.